What it means to be a music teacher

 Meanwhile, in my personal life

 When I’m not creating resources or sharing ideas, I’m spending time with my husband, Brandon.
 We love to travel, have deep discussions, and stream our favorite shows (or animes).
-Last year, we adopted a cat from the shelter, which we lovingly named Dr. Watson.
+Two years ago, we adopted a cat from the shelter, which we lovingly named Dr. Watson.
 You can observe all his cuteness on Instagram HERE.

 Aside from singing and playing several instruments, my talents include: